6chaoran/nlp/nmt/doc/build-a-simple-machine-translator-part-1.md

 major steps to infer a seq2seq model:

 1. __Encoding__: feed the processed source sentences into encoder to generate the hidden states
-2. __Deocoding__: the initial token to start is '<s>', with the hidden states pass from encoder, we can predict the next token.
+2. __Deocoding__: the initial token to start is `<s>`, with the hidden states pass from encoder, we can predict the next token.
 3. __Token Search__:
     + for each token prediction, we can choose the token with the most probability, this is called greedy search.
 We just get the best at current moment.
     + alternatively, if we keep the n best candidate tokens, and search for a wider options, this is called beam search, n is the beam size.
-    + the stop criteria can be the '<e>' token or the length of sentence is reached the maximal.
+    + the stop criteria can be the `<e>` token or the length of sentence is reached the maximal.

 ## Dataset